 Read

-Kauai is one of my favorite places to shoot elopements and weddings.
+Kauai is one of my favorite places to shoot elopements and weddings – eloping in Kauai is a whole other experience!
 For Jennifer and Steven’s elopement in Kauai, they opted for dramatic cliffsides near Poipu.

 Poipu is on the south side of Kauai, with a resort-like feel.
 Because it is the southern part of the island, it is usually drier here.
 But that was not the case for their elopement!
 It happened to be pouring the entire week leading up to Jennifer and Steven’s wedding, but that’s okay because everything worked out and rain is known as a “good luck” omen for weddings.